Tennessee State Route 57: Fayette County

 When SR 57 enters Fayette County, the speed limit increases to 55 mi/h and except for when the road passes through a town, it remains at this speed until it ends in Mississippi.
 Just outside Collierville, SR 57 has an interchange with I-269.
 In the city of Piperton, SR 57 intersects with SR 196 and crosses over the Norfolk Southern Railway.
 A few miles down the road, it passes through Rossville and is the southern terminus for SR 194.
 SR 57 passes over the Wolf River and passes through Moscow.
 The southern terminus of SR 76 occurs in Moscow.
 Several miles down the road from here, SR 57 passes through LaGrange.
 Motorists can view several of the town's historic buildings from the road.
 East of LaGrange, SR 57 turns left along SR 18, passes over the Norfolk Southern Railway again, and then continues east.

-Former Alignment
+Former alignment

-A former alignment of SR 57 exists for 1.2 miles in Piperton.
-The former route exits SR 57 heading south as Commerce Road, and after approximately 450 feet turns eastward into West Old State Line Road.
+A former alignment of SR 57 exists for 1.2 mi in Piperton.
+The former route exits SR 57 heading south as Commerce Road, and after approximately 450 ft turns eastward into West Old State Line Road.
 Old State Line Road then briefly turns into SR 196 before becoming East Old State Line Road.
-After half a mile, East Old State Line Road turns slightly left before reentering SR 57.
+After 1/2 mi, East Old State Line Road turns slightly left before reentering SR 57.